gkovacs/gkovacs.github.com/index.markdown

 <p>Q: What natural languages do you know?</p>

 I'm fluent in English and Standard Chinese (Mandarin).
-I also know Hungarian by virtue of having grown up in Hungary, and Vietnamese from speaking it with my family.
+I also know Hungarian by virtue of having spent my childhood in Hungary, and Vietnamese from speaking it with my family.
 I have also studied Spanish and Japanese, and can still read and understand them but haven't spoken them in a while.

 <a name="pronunciation"></a>
 <p>Q: How do I pronounce your name?</p>